ahmedmbakr/CarND-Capstone/README.md

 The most important function in this python file is `detect_objects_in_img` which takes an image, and returns a list of the object detected in the image, and their exact locations in the image with their classes.
 We are interested in class-id 10 which is the traffic sign class.

+#### Traffic sign classification
+Once the traffic signs are detected, I cut the detected objects into small images, and using computer-vision I use the threshold values to get the red, and green pixels in the traffic so that I can know if it is red or green sign.
+I can classify the images with a very high acuracy.
+I have only problems in the speed of the detector because I am running the tensorflow on the CPU not GPU.

 Please use **one** of the two installation options, either native **or** docker installation.